Wago-Norge/wagono-mid-tig-stack/README.md

 ./onboard --help
 ```

-Configure Influxdb in Grafana as described in the manual setup beneath.
+Configure Influxdb in Grafana as described below in the "manual setup".

 ## Manual setup